Mon - Thur 7.30-15.30 Fri 7.30-14.00

 A final method is a wet film measurement technique that is very cost effective.

 The technique uses a comb with different size patterns that is placed in the wet coating and the imprint left indicates the wet film thickness.
+Knowing the solids content of the material means that the material thickness can be calculated.

 A wet film gauge is a low cost method for measuring coating thickness while the conformal coating is wet.
 Using the solids content in the material and the wet film thickness allows the dry film thickness to be estimated.